PHARMACEUTICAL BENEFIT

 refuse to compete fairly with community pharmacies on cost and service for

 consumers," said John Rector, Senior VP of NCPA.
-"Why not allow consumers to
+"Why not allow

 choose and permit community pharmacies to compete?"